1. Do the following:

 a.
 Review the characteristics of life jackets most appropriate for kayaking and understand why one must always be worn while paddling.
 Then demonstrate how to select and fit a life jacket for kayaking.

 b.
-Review the importance of safety equipment such as a signal device, extra paddle, sponge, bilge pump, and throw bag.
+Review the importance of safety equipment such as a signal device, extra paddle, sponge, bilge pump,

 4. Do the following: